Recommended Radios

 Any FRS radio should be compatible with community radio provided it is set to a real FRS channel(22 or below).
-Unless stated otherwise, all FRS radios are two watts on channels(15-22 or 1-7)
+Unless stated otherwise, all FRS radios are two watts on channels(15-22 or 1-7).
+VHF radios such as marine, patrol or SAR radios are not compatible.

 For some backcountry folks, it might be an upgrade; for others, it might be overkill.
 But, if you want extra transmission power and by default, increased range, dual-channel monitoring, NOAA channels, and capacity to use repeaters, then the 5 Watt Radio it is. – The High Route